About sharing files in Schoolwork

 When you share a non-collaborative file, you and your students can work in the same file but not at the same time.
 For example, you can mark up a PDF file and your students can see your comments later.

-When editing a shared file, confirm all your changes are saved.
+When editing a shared file, confirm that all your changes are saved.
 Schoolwork might overwrite changes if another teacher or student edits a file you shared with all students (“Students collaborate together on the same file”) at the same time you edit the file.

 Note: When students submit work in Schoolwork, Schoolwork automatically sends all class teachers a shared copy of the file.